orospakr/cardscience/README.md

 ===========

 Magic the Gathering card database.
-Scrapes card data from Gatherer and store sit in CouchDB.
+Scrapes card data from Gatherer and stores it in CouchDB.
 It will gain a REST interface and possibly a deck builder/browser web interface in the near future.

 This has been a fun little project to try out some of the CouchDB